wrf/taxonomy_database/README.md

 # 642470 entries had acceptable date format, 44277 were missing date
 # 334 entries had improbable sample dates (before 1990)
 ```

+The output is an extended tabular file, where latlon has been split to 2 columns, and the date has been split into 3 (year month day).
+This makes it much easier to sort in R using the location or year.

 The v1 filtered tabular data can be downloaded [here](https://bitbucket.org/wrf/subsurface2017/downloads/NCBI_SRA_Metadata_Full_20191130.metagenomes_latlon_v1.tab.gz).
 This may be updated later to include approximate locations when the location tag is given (for cities, parks, rock formations, et cetera).